 Keep in mind, the bags holding the mostly unadorned Soul Boxes represent the unknown victims.
 These are mostly people who have died by suicide and those injured by gunfire.
 We feel it’s important that they are counted in this epidemic.
 Even though their names are not in the news, they are the vast majority of victims.
 Soul Boxes with names and powerful visuals will be displayed on panels so that visitors can see each one up close.

-We have applied for a location between Ninth Street and Twelfth Street, adjacent to the Smithsonian Castle and the Natural History Museum.
+We will be exhibiting between Seventh Street and Fourteenth Street, in front of the Smithsonian Castle.
 Over 30,000 Soul Boxes hung on vertical panels will be displayed under a 200-foot open canopy spanning the width of the Mall.
 The bags of unadorned Soul Boxes will line the walkways surrounding the canopy.

 Even though we've been bringing Soul Boxes to communities since October 2017, our event in Washington, D.C., will mark the beginning of a new phase for The Soul Box Project.
 After the National Mall event, the Soul Boxes will be available for exhibits in public spaces around the country.
 If you would like to know more about bringing The Soul Box Project to a venue in your city, contact us and watch our website, social media @soulboxproject and newsletter for more information.